Registering with Google to send AMP Emails in Production Mode

 - You should have a low rate of spam complaints from Gmail users.

-- Send test email from your Magento 2 store once again, following our previous guide, but this time send AMP email to the following address: [email protected]
+- Send test email from your Magento 2 store once again, following our giode on Testing AMP Emails using Gmail Development Mode, but this time send AMP email to the following address: email@example.com

 - Fill out Google AMP Registration form for your sender email.